revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 ---

-10. What is the syntax to declare a namespace in .NET?
+10.What is the syntax to declare a namespace in .NET?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)